adamdjbrett/doctrineofdiscovery.org/_includes/snip/speaker-bios.md

 ### Sharon Moran
 Associate Professor, Environmental Studies, SUNY–ESF

+Sharon Moran is a geographer from the Department of Environmental Studies at SUNY- Environmental Science and Forestry.
+Her research explores the connections among people, water, and land in several places across Turtle Island.
+She's especially interested how technologies are involved in mediating people's relationships with water.
+Classes she offers to SU and ESF students include 'Sustainable Enterprise' and 'Diversity and Knowledge of the Environment.'
+Her recent work has explored ways to advance environmental justice, stream restoration, community science, and composting toilets, among other things.
+Together with Professors Richard Smardon and April Baptiste, she's a co-author of *Revitalizing Urban Waterways: Streams of Environmental Justice*.

 ###  Tove Synnøve Mentsen Ness
 Avdelingsleder, Faculty of Education and Arts, Nord University